 5. Banks Have a Habit of Short Funding Borrowers

-Over the past few years, an increasing amount of banks have loosened their requirements and minimized the application process for certain products.
-You don’t need collateral and the application can be completed very quickly.
+Over the past few years, an increasing amount of banks have loosened their requirements and minimized the application process for specific products.
+You don’t need collateral, and the application can be completed very quickly.
 It could then take as little as 24 hours for funding to be distributed.
 This gives the impression that banks are finally becoming less risk-averse.

 But there’s a catch.
-While banks might be opening their doors to more applicants, they are apparently resorting to another tactic to mitigate the heightened risk: short funding.
-Many recent bank loan applicants have reported to have received significantly less funding than they requested.
+While banks might be opening their doors to more applicants, they resort to another tactic to mitigate the heightened risk: short funding.
+Many recent bank loan applicants have reported having received significantly less funding than they requested.

-Accepting less money than your business requires is arguably more dangerous than accepting more money.
-Every major expense naturally creates several other expenses.
-This is why all borrowers are encouraged to ask for approximately 50% more money than they actually need.
+Accepting less money than your business requires is arguably more dangerous than taking more money.
+Every significant expense naturally creates several other expenses.
+This is why all borrowers are encouraged to ask for approximately 50% more money than they need.

-The bank might also be hoping that this tactic persuades applicants to not accept the money they are offered.
+The bank might also hope that this tactic persuades applicants not to accept the money they are offered.
 Their approval rate goes up, but they take on less risk.
 It’s a win-win.
 But not for the borrower.